wp-plugins/polylang/readme.txt

 * Bug correction: notice Undefined index: media_support
 * Bug correction: custom post types and taxonomies set in wpml-config.xml are not hidden
 * Bug correction: get_terms cannot query multiple languages
+* Bug correction: 'icl_register_string' is now persistant as in WPML (fixes Nextgen gallery translations which were not working)

 = 1.0.1 (2013-01-28) =